Information about Sparx

 Your personal data may also be disclosed to any of our directors, employees or professional advisers who are involved in our recruitment process.

-2. To other members of the Oxygen House Group generally
+With other members of the Oxygen House Group generally

 We may share your personal data with any companies within our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the Companies Act 2006, and any associated companies which have common ownership.

-3. To third parties
+With third parties